niharika009/Tweet-Emotion-Recognition-Natural-Language-Processing-with-TensorFlow/README.md

 # Tweet-Emotion-Recognition-Natural-Language-Processing-with-TensorFlow
-It does Tweet Emotion recognization using Natural langugae processing with tensorflow
+It does Tweet Emotion recognization using Natural Langugae processing with tensorflow